Last Updated on 15 December, 2020 by Veronica

 The Real Alcázar de Seville is one of the oldest palaces in the world.
 He has lived and survived different cultures from the 11th century to the present day.

-It is a witness to Seville’s history, marked by the diversity of cultures and the legacies that have been left behind.
+It is a witness to Seville’s history, marked by the diversity of cultures and the legacy left behind.

 Golden Tower